jagdish-pulpet/artnft/README.md

 *   **Engaging Hero Section:** Features a prominent banner with brand messaging and direct calls-to-action ("Explore Marketplace", "Create NFT").
 *   **Personalized Content Feeds:**
     *   **"Latest Activity":** Displays recently listed or trending NFTs using interactive `NFTCard` components.
-    *   **"New From Artists You Follow":** Shows new creations from followed artists. *Data to be fetched from the Node.js backend.* If no artists are followed, a call-to-action prompts users to discover and follow creators.
+    *   **"New From Artists You Follow":** Shows new creations from followed artists. *Data fetched from the Node.js backend.* If no artists are followed, a call-to-action prompts users to discover and follow creators.
 *   **Discovery & Engagement Features:**
-    *   **"Artist Spotlights":** Highlights featured artists with profile images, names, bios, and follow/unfollow functionality (interactions to call backend APIs).
+    *   **"Artist Spotlights":** Highlights featured artists with profile images, names, bios, and follow/unfollow functionality (interactions call backend APIs).
 Includes user avatar in header.
     *   **"Explore Categories":** A visually rich grid of clickable category cards (e.g., Digital Art, Photography, Music), each leading to a dedicated category page.
     *   **"Popular Collections":** Showcases trending or curated NFT collections (data from backend).
 *   **Community & Platform Updates:**